Advertisement

 2024 toyota grand highlander hybrid max limited

-As with McDonald's Super Size or 7-Eleven's Double Gulp, the new Toyota Grand Highlander is grander in that most American way: It's significantly bigger than the smaller three-row Highlander.
+As with McDonald's Super Size or 7-Eleven's Double Gulp, the new Toyota Grand Highlander is a grander Highlander in that most American way: It's significantly bigger than the smaller three-row Highlander.
 A lot of the Grandness lands in the 26 percent more voluminous third row, which is now acceptable for adults.
 There's also 31 percent more cargo space behind that third row, making it spacious enough for five carry-on-sized suitcases.
 This elevates the GH to the larger end of the ranks of three-row mid-size SUVs, while the junior Highlander is on the smaller end of the class.
 At $44,465, the least expensive Grand costs $3800 more than an entry Highlander because the Grand's trim levels don't dip as low, but on comparable trim levels, the up-charge is as little as $550.

 The Grand Highlander forms the basis for the Lexus TX and also introduces a new Hybrid Max powertrain.
 The Max combines the base 265-hp turbo four with a motor between the engine and six-speed transmission, plus another motor at the rear axle that provides all-wheel drive.
 The powertrain totals 362 horsepower, and the GH's combination of swiftness (60 mph in 5.7 seconds) and fuel economy (27 mpg combined) is unmatched in the segment.
 This setup also eliminates the droning CVT effect from Toyota's traditional hybrid approach, which lives on in the mid-grade GH hybrid.